popanda44/seedvalidator-finance/docs/USER_GUIDE.md

-# SeedValidator Finance - User Guide
+# FinYeld AI - User Guide

 ## Welcome

-SeedValidator Finance is an AI-powered FP&A (Financial Planning & Analysis) platform designed for startups.
-This guide will help you get started and make the most of the platform.
+FinYeld AI is an AI-powered financial intelligence platform designed for startups.
+This guide will help you get started and maximize your financial yield.

 ---